approx. 34cm x 24cm x 2cm

 Together, these two layers of fabric create the illusion of clouds adrift upon the sea, giving a captivating depth and dimension to the canvas.

 The obi beneath is an obi featuring a festive design of clouds woven with gold thread against a beige background.
 The splendid interplay of gold and blue within this design imparts a contemporary and stylish ambiance.

 Canvas can be displayed on a table, wall, etc. Hanging on a wall requires hooks, tacks or nails.
 It can also be displayed propped up on an easel.
 Ideal for a room makeover, housewarming gift, present, or souvenir for a loved one.

 All the works are made from real kimonos, antiques and vintages.
 For this reason, the fabric may have traces of long-term use and minor fabric damages.
 In case there are any scratches or stains, we always add a photo of the area on the item page, so please check before purchasing.
 Regarding precaution, cancellation and refund policy, please refer to the refund policy in the footer section of the site for information.

-The last pictures in the gallery are the pictures of the reverse side of the canvas and the package.
+The last pictures in the gallery are the pictures of the reverse side of the canvas, the attachments and the package.